DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Method

-We develop optimization procedures based on stochastic gradient descent (SGD) that work in practice on large datasets utilizing our modeling assumptions from Section~\ref{sec:conditionalModel} and Section~\ref{sec:dynamicModel}.
-Specifically, we alternate between optimizing the conditional distribution model and the prior and posterior of the dynamic model with different sampling strategies to accommodate high dimensionalities and long time spans.
-More details of our optimization procedures are in Appendix~\ref{sec:optimization}.
+Utilizing our modeling assumptions from Section~\ref{sec:conditionalModel} and Section~\ref{sec:dynamicModel}, we develop an SGD-based optimization protocol suitable for large datasets.
+Specifically, we alternate between optimizing the conditional distribution model and the prior and posterior of the dynamic model with different sampling strategies to accommodate high dimensionality and long time spans.
+See Appendix~\ref{sec:optimization} for more details about our optimization process.